UnrealMultiple/TShockPlugin/History/README.en.md

-# History record graphic operation
+# History records grid operations

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Cracker64 & Zaicon & Cai
+- Authors: Cracker64 & Zaicon & Cai
 - Source: None
-- Record each player's operation of the graphit
+- Record each player's operation on the graph.
-- This allows you to use instructions to restore the graphic
+- This allows you to use instructions to restore the graph.
-- Or reproduce the player's operation
+- Or reproduce the player's operation.
-- Avoid some cases from the intention of the player's intentional damage that the game cannot be performed normally
+- Avoid some situations where the game can't be played normally due to the intentional destruction of the player.

 ## Update log